khaors/geocompr/main.md

 <p class="caption">(\#fig:metro-areas)The aggregated population raster (resolution: 20 km) with the identified metropolitan areas (golden polygons) and the corresponding names.</p>
 </div>

-One could assign it to the neighboring region using another dissolving procedure, however, we leave this as an exercise to the reader, and simply delete the offending polygon.
+One could assign it to the neighboring region using a dissolving procedure, however, we leave this as an exercise to the reader, and simply delete the offending polygon.

 ```r